Fahani/webrobocomp.github.io/page10.md

 If we link the kinematic chains concept with visual techniques (ie, now, in addition to the chain formed by the motors of the robotic arm, we have a camera in the chain looking one of the chain ends), we have two types of systems:

 1. Endpoint open-loop (EOL): Systems which only observed the target object.
-These systems donít need to look at his end effector so normally the camera is on the end effector (hand-eye).
+These systems don‚Äôt need to look at his end effector so normally the camera is on the end effector (hand-eye).
 2. Endpoint closed-loop (ECL): Systems which observed the target object and the end effector of the arm.

 The visual inverse kinematics that we implemented in Robocomp uses this last configuration because is independent of hand-eye calibration errors (precisely, the clearances errors and inaccuracies that bother us in the inverse kinematics), although often requires solution of a more demanding vision problem, because we need to track the end effector.

 ###Camera Projection Models

 We need to understand the geometric aspects of the imaging process if we want to understand how the information provided by the vision system is used to control the movement of the robot.
-The first thing to consider is that an image taken by a camera is always in 2D, so weíre losing spatial information (the depth of the scene).
+The first thing to consider is that an image taken by a camera is always in 2D, so we‚Äôre losing spatial information (the depth of the scene).

 ![Alt text](http://masters.donntu.org/2012/etf/nikitin/library/article10.files/image10.01.png)